openfheorg/openfhe-integer-examples/Contributing.md

 # Contributing to OpenFHE

 We are using git for version management and control.
-We use gitlab for issue and milestone tracking.
+We use github for issue and milestone tracking.

 We classify contributions as *Major* or *Minor*.